New client? Call and ask us about our $1 promo exam 651-464-2752

 This is Miss Millie.
 A 6 1/2 year old Boxer, Lab mixed breed that was born on June 5, 2019.
 She is a very shy girl who takes a couple of visits to warm up to new people in places but she is super sweet and loves attention.
 She has always done well with other animals and children.
 Millie is not aggressive but tends to get very excited and a little jealous, letting you know vocally by crying and whining that she sees others getting the attention that she wants.
 She is also a bit protective over her food dish.
 Overall, Millie is a very good girl who just needs some extra love and care due to an injury of a major tendon in her back leg.
 She had always lived in a home with a fenced in yard so had not had much exposure to being on a leash or outside of her own territory, making her leash skills and listening to command skills not very good but she is super smart so could learn these skills easily.
 We just hope Millie finds the right home that can take care of her like she deserves.

-Aggie is estimated to be 4 months old and 24 lbs.
+Hugo is estimated to be ten years old and 23 lbs.

 Old Friends